soodoku/wait/README.md

 Next, we download town level data on sociodemographics and plot a loess between median income, % African Americans, etc. and the number of services offered, total open time, average wait time, etc.

+We assume that the set of patrons for each DMV office is the set of households for which the DMV office is the closest.
+Ideally, we want to get the sociodemographic composition of that set of patrons.
+This requires us to know where each household is located and the sociodemographics of each household.
+Then, the algorithm for solving it correctly is n (households)*DMV offices.
+We can get some of the data on household location from voter files, property records, etc., but data would not be complete and we would need to infer variables of interest.
+We can solve it by choosing a more coarse geographical unit for which census data is available and then solve a problem that finds the closest DMV office for each coarse geographical unit, approximated by its centroid.

 ## Authors

 Noah Finberg and Gaurav Sood